JGLTechnologies/DPYS/README.md

 # Do not type hint disnake.Role for the role argument
 # Command to create the reaction role
 @commands.slash_command(name="rr")
-async def reaction_role_command(inter: disnake.MessageCommandInteraction, emoji: str = commands.Param(
+async def reaction_role_command(inter: disnake.ApplicationCommandInteraction, emoji: str = commands.Param(
     description="An emoji or list of emojis"),
                                 role: str = commands.Param(
                                     description="a Role or list of roles."),